Obrelix/3D-Printed-Imperial-March/README.md

 2. Have a speaker or a buzzer instaled.
 (E3_Imperial_March_Buzzer.gcode)

 The  [E3_Imperial_March.gcode](https://github.com/Obrelix/Ender-3-Imperial-March-/blob/master/GCODE%20Files/E3_Imperial_March.gcode)
  file uses the  **G1** command that adds a linear move , with a specific rate,  to the queue to be performed after all previous moves are completed.
-By changing the rate and the position of the stepper motors produce frequencies for a certain period of time at specific times.
+By changing the rate and the position of the stepper motors the computerized machine tool produce frequencies for a certain period of time at specific times.
 [MARLIN Documentation G0-G1 Commands](https://marlinfw.org/docs/gcode/G000-G001.html)

 The  [E3_Imperial_March_Buzzer.gcode](https://github.com/Obrelix/Ender-3-Imperial-March-/blob/master/GCODE%20Files/E3_Imperial_March_Buzzer.gcode) file uses the  **M300** command that add a tone to the tone queue and its requires **SPEAKER** to play tones (not just beeps).
 [MARLIN Documentation M300 Command](https://marlinfw.org/docs/gcode/M300.html)